w-okada/mastra-realtime-voice-api-demo/README.md

 This project is licensed under the MIT License.

+## ⚠️ Disclaimer

+This project is created for demonstration purposes and is not recommended for production use.
+Please note the following points when using this application:

+- **API Usage Costs**: This application uses OpenAI's Realtime API.
+API usage incurs charges.
+Please check [OpenAI's pricing](https://openai.com/pricing) for details.
+- **Data Processing**: Voice data is sent to OpenAI servers.
+Avoid conversations containing confidential or personal information.
+- **Support**: This demo project is provided for educational and experimental purposes, and continuous support is not guaranteed.

+Users are responsible for using this project at their own risk, and the developers assume no responsibility for any costs or issues that may arise.

 ## 🆘 Support

 If you have any issues or questions, please report them on the GitHub Issues page.